10th February 2022 – We have added a new article on the free RUPS viewer, which may be more relevant now. Read our updated article here.

 This post is part of our “Understanding the PDF File Format” series.
 In each article, we aim to take a specific PDF feature and explain it in simple terms.

 Do you wish to learn more about PDF?
-We have 21 years’ worth of PDF knowledge and tips, all included in our series index!
+We have been working with PDF files since 1999 and and documenting on our series index!

 Are you a Developer working with PDF files?

 Our developers guide contains a large number of technical posts to help you understand the PDF file Format.

 Do you need to solve any of these problems?